WHUIR/ME-CNER/README.md

 ## Dataset
-We use a standard Weibo NER dataset provided by [Peng and Dredze, 2015](http://aclweb.org/anthology/D/D15/D15-1064.pdf), and a formal MSRA News dataset provided by [Levow, 2006](https://www.aclweb.org/anthology/W06-0115)
+We use a standard Weibo NER dataset provided by [Peng and Dredze, 2015](http://aclweb.org/anthology/D/D15/D15-1064.pdf), and a formal MSRA News dataset provided by [Levow, 2006](https://www.aclweb.org/anthology/W06-0115).

 ## Pretrained Embeddings
 The pretrained character and word embeddings are provided by [Tencent AI Lab](https://ai.tencent.com/ailab/nlp/embedding.html).
 Download it [here](https://ai.tencent.com/ailab/nlp/data/Tencent_AILab_ChineseEmbedding.tar.gz).

-The radical embedding is randomly initialized and fine-tuned during training.
+The radical embedding is randomly initialized.

 ## How to Run
 1. Install all requirements